 In the $50 to $100 range, you’ll see more wireless earbuds with more impressive noise reduction, and some true noise cancellation features.
 There are also earbuds with collars that include microphones for phone calls.

 At $100 to $200 are custom-fit, corded and wireless options with HD sound.
 Many are water- and sweat-proof.
 Some of the wireless models are small enough to be nearly undetectable, while others are designed with extra bars for a secure fit.
 One of our favorites in this category are the Apple AirPods Pro.
 We invite you to check out our in-depth review to learn more about them.

 With so many earphone options, you may wonder if earbuds are right for you when some features like noise isolation are easier to achieve in an over-ear model.

 Earbuds are lightweight and compact.
 You can throw them in a carry-on or backpack without taking up much space.
-If you use public transportation for work, you can use them to watch streaming video or listen to an audiobook during your commute.
+If you use public transportation for work, you can use them to watch streaming videos or listen to an audiobook during your commute.

 Listening to music can make your gym time fly by.
-Some earbuds have special tips or bands that help them stay secure during rigorous exercise.
+Some earbuds have special tips or bands that help them stay secure during rigorous workouts.
 For those who run outside, there are many earbuds that allow some noise through, so you can still be aware of your surroundings while running.

-Many high schools, middle schools, and elementary schools require earbuds for test taking and quizzes.
+Many high schools, middle schools, and elementary schools require earbuds for test-taking and quizzes.
 They’re small enough to fit in a backpack and aren’t as easily damaged as earphones.

 A. Earbuds with controls on the cord give quick access to volume and answering features.
 If you spend a lot of time on the phone, you may want to consider a wireless pair of earbuds, so you aren’t tethered to your device while you talk.
 Bluetooth-capable wireless earbuds have to be controlled with either your device or a remote control.

 A. Probably not, unless you have a noisy home environment.
 It also depends on how sensitive you are to outside sounds.
 For those who need or want to block out their environment, say on a commute to and from work, noise reduction or cancellation features would make a big difference.
-For the ultimate in noise control, look for cancellation features that emit frequencies to block out extraneous noise.
+For the ultimate experience in noise control, look for cancellation features that emit frequencies to block out extraneous noise.
 This type of control can be disorienting at first, but offers the best noise control.